 In the 1980s the benefits and effectiveness of SOHO20 and other artist-run galleries was widely discussed in art publications.
 Artspeak focused on the impact that SOHO20 had in establishing artists careers, where “some artists retain membership here while also being in private galleries; Sylvia Sleigh and Elena Borstein at Soho20, and Siri Berg at Ward-Nasse have found the added exposure of great benefit.”

-SOHO20 Gallery has continued its mission of increasing public awareness of the excellence and diversity of women’s art throughout the 1980’s, 1990’s and 2000’s.
-Through the years, SOHO20 has: increased emerging artist memberships; continued quality member exhibits, implemented fellowship memberships, featured numerous shows that address crucial social and political issues, organized group shows featuring women from diverse cultural backgrounds, as well as hosting panel discussions about significant art topics.
+SOHO20 Gallery has continued its mission of increasing public awareness of the excellence and diversity of women’s art throughout the 1980’s, 1990’s, and 2000’s.
+Through the years, SOHO20 has increased emerging artist memberships, continued quality member exhibits, implemented fellowship members, featured numerous shows that address crucial social and political issues, organized group shows featuring women from diverse cultural backgrounds, as well as panel discussions about significant art topics.

 In 1980, SOHO20 hosted the “Eight Women from Montreal” exhibit.
-In 1981, SOHO20 organized the “Latin American Women Artists” a group show that after it’s showing at SOHO20, traveled to the Bronx Museum of the Arts in 1982.
-In 1982, SOHO20 Gallery Coordinator Reine Hauser stated, “By inviting other women to exhibit, the members shared and broadened their experiences.”
-With the help of outside funding (Merrill Lynch, the Austrian Embassy, The Goethe House), exhibition exchanges were made possible for SOHO20 members to exhibit in Germany in 1990 and Amsterdam in 1998, as well as host artists from Germany and the Netherlands to exhibit at SOHO20.
+In 1981, SOHO20 organized the “Latin American Women Artists” a group exhibit that after it’s showing at SOHO20, traveled to the Bronx Museum of the Arts in 1982.
+That year, SOHO20 Gallery Coordinator Reine Hauser stated, “By inviting other women to exhibit, the members shared and broadened their experiences.”
+With the help of outside funding (Merrill Lynch, the Austrian Embassy, The Goethe House), exhibition exchanges were made possible for SOHO20 members to exhibit in Germany in 1990 and Amsterdam in 1998, as well as to host artists at SOHO20 from the same countries.

-Next in 1990, “BLACKLISTED/WHITEWASHED/REDHANDED” was a SOHO20 exhibit with works related to issues of censorship, funding restrictions, and 1st Amendment rights.
+In 1990, “BLACKLISTED/WHITEWASHED/REDHANDED” was a SOHO20 exhibit with works related to issues of censorship, funding restrictions, and 1st Amendment rights.
 This exhibit of painting and sculpture by SOHO20 artists and artist/interns from Washington Irving HS in New York City united the visions of adult and youth artists.
-Also in 1990, the Organization of Asian Women and the SOHO20 Gallery presented an art auction of works by Asian artists (including Martin Wong, Yung Soon Min, Arlen Huang and Helen Oji) to benefit the New York Asian Women’s Center, a center that addresses the problem of mistreated women in Asian-American communities.
+That same year the Organization of Asian Women and SOHO20 Gallery presented an auction of works by Asian artists (including Martin Wong, Yung Soon Min, Arlen Huang and Helen Oji) to benefit the New York Asian Women’s Center, a center that addresses the problem of mistreated women in Asian-American communities.

 Since 1994, SOHO20 has released an annual call for artists for the “Annual International Exhibit of Women’s Art.”
 Juried by notable artists and curators for fourteen years, this exhibit has given more than 200 artists world-wide the opportunity to exhibit at SOHO20 Gallery, and each year the best of show winner is awarded a solo show during the event.

 The 2006-2007 exhibition season featured five emerging artists solo exhibits will be shown this coming exhibition year.
 In January 2007 SOHO20 organized a juried exhibit in conjunction with the Feminist Art Project through Rutgers University, “Adam’s Rib, Eve’s Air in Her Hair” a concept exhibit examining the many forms of Eve (female identity) and the impact of the Feminist Art Movement.
-Also, a Latin American Art exhibit, “Art of Argentina” in May 2007 featured a group of female Argentinean artists; most have received little artistic recognition beyond Argentina.
+Also, “Art of Argentina” in May 2007 featured a group of female Argentinean artists; most had received minimal artistic recognition beyond Argentina.